 (b) Subject to paragraph (a) above, to comply, so far as it is economical to do so, with any reasonable request for him –

-To connect to that system, and convey gas by means of that system to, any premises, or
+(i) To connect to that system, and convey gas by means of that system to, any premises, or

-To connect to that system a pipe-line system operated by an authorised transporter.”
+(ii) To connect to that system a pipe-line system operated by an authorised transporter.”

 National Grid Gas plc is required to hold Gas Transporter Licences in respect of its gas transportation activities for the NTS and the four retained distribution network businesses.
-These licences are granted and administered by the Gas and Electricity Markets Authority (”the Authority”), established by the Utilities Act 2000.
+These licences are granted and administered by the Gas and Electricity Markets Authority (the Authority), established by the Utilities Act 2000.

 National Grid’s Gas Transporter Licence in respect of the NTS

-National Grid is bound by the terms of its Licence.
-The Licence contains a number of Standard, Standard Special and Special Conditions that National Grid must abide by in developing and operating the network and in conducting its transportation business.
+We are bound by the terms of our Licence.
+The Licence contains a number of Standard, Standard Special and Special Conditions that we must abide by in developing and operating the network and in conducting its transportation business.
 The Licence obligations that are relevant to the planning and development of the NTS are described below.

 Standard Special Condition A9: Pipe-Line System Security Standards

 This condition sets out the security standard for the NTS.
-It requires that National Grid plans and develops the NTS to meet the Security Standard.
-The NTS Security Standard is that the pipeline system must, taking into account operational measures, meet the “1-in-20” peak aggregate daily demand including within day gas flow variations.
+It requires that we plan and develop the NTS to meet the Security Standard.
+The NTS security standard is that the pipeline system must, taking into account operational measures, meet the 1-in-20 peak aggregate daily demand including within day gas flow variations.

-The “1-in-20” peak aggregate daily demand is the level of daily demand that, in a long series of winters, with connected load held at the levels appropriate to the winter in question, would be exceeded in one out of 20 winters, with each winter counted only once.
-This is the Uniform Network Code (“UNC”) definition of the “1-in-20” peak day.
-It can be found in UNC Transportation Principal Document (“TPD”) Section Y Glossary.
+The 1-in-20 peak aggregate daily demand is the level of daily demand that, in a long series of winters, with connected load held at the levels appropriate to the winter in question, would be exceeded in one out of 20 winters, with each winter counted only once.
+This is the Uniform Network Code (UNC) definition of the 1-in-20 peak day.
+It can be found in UNC Transportation Principal Document (TPD) Section Y Glossary.

-The “1-in-20” peak day is calculated from a statistical distribution of simulated historical peak days.
+The 1-in-20 peak day is calculated from a statistical distribution of simulated historical peak days.
 An estimate is made of what demand would be in a particular gas year if historical weather was to be repeated and this process is repeated for each of the years in the weather history.
-From these simulations there are a number of simulated maximum daily demands (one for each gas year in the historic database) and the “1-in-20” peak day is calculated from each of these demands.
+From these simulations, there are a number of maximum daily demands (one for each gas year in the historic database) and the 1-in-20 peak day is calculated from each of these demands.
 It is not the highest demand in the last 20 years, nor is it the demand that would be expected in the coldest weather experienced in the last 20 years.
-The “1-in-20” peak demand level should be calculated from at least the 50 previous year’s historic data21.
+The 1-in-20 peak demand level should be calculated from at least the 50 previous year’s historic data.

-In meeting the “1-in-20” peak day demand the number of premises to which gas will be conveyed and their consumption, and the extent to which the supply of gas to those premises might be interrupted or reduced subject to a contract, should be taken into account.
+In meeting the 1-in-20 peak day demand the number of premises to which gas will be conveyed and their consumption, and the extent to which the supply of gas to those premises might be interrupted or reduced subject to a contract, should be considered.

 The Security Standard takes into account available operational measures, for example:

- Constraint management tools including buy back of firm NTS entry and/or exit capacity (see Section 6.9.1)
+constraint management tools including buy back of firm NTS entry and/or exit capacity (see Section 6.9.1)

- Operational balancing actions (see Section 6.9.1);
+operational balancing actions (see Section 6.9.1)

- Operating Margins gas (“OM”) (see Section 6.9.2)
+Operating Margins gas (OM) (see Section 6.9.2)

-...and any other actions as outlined in National Grid’s System Management Principles Statement (“SMPS”)22
+any other actions as outlined in our System Management Principles Statement (SMPS).